Hal Perry (politician)

+Life and career

 He was chosen as Opposition Leader on January 30, 2013, following the resignation of Olive Crane, but resigned from that position on February 11 after losing the race for the interim leadership of the Progressive Conservatives to Steven Myers.

 On May 21, 2015, Perry was appointed to the Executive Council of Prince Edward Island as Minister of Education, Early Learning and Culture, following Tina Mundy's resignation from cabinet.
 He was shuffled out of cabinet in January 2016.

 Perry was re-elected to the legislature in the 2023 general election.
 He served as interim Leader of the Liberal Party from April 12, 2023, following Sharon Cameron's resignation, until October 4, 2025, upon election of Robert Mitchell as leader.
-He's been Opposition Leader since April 2023.
-As of September 8, 2024, he also serves as the Opposition critic for Rural Health, Fisheries, and Communities.
+He has been Opposition leader since April 2023.
+Following Mitchell's resignation in July 2026, he again became interim leader.

-Prior to his election, Perry was employed as a property development officer with the PEI Department of Environment, Energy and Forestry.
+Before his election, Perry was employed as a property development officer with the PEI Department of Environment, Energy and Forestry.

-Perry is a direct descendant of 19th century Speaker of the PEI Legislature Stanislaus Francis Perry.
+Perry is a direct descendant of 19th-century Speaker of the PEI Legislature Stanislaus Francis Perry.